Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Assessment of the approaches on counterfactual properties

 Among the collected papers, methods using solvers explicitly constrain sparsity~\citep{Ustun19:Actionable,karimi_model-agnostic_2020}, black-box methods constrain L0 norm of counterfactual and the input datapoint~\citep{medina_comparison-based_2018,dandl_multi-objective_2020}.
-Gradient based methods typically use the L1 norm of counterfactual and the input datapoint.
-Some of the methods change only a fixed number of features~\citep{white_measurable_2019,keane2020good}, change features iteratively~\citep{Grace:2019}, or flip the minimum possible split nodes in the decision tree~\citep{guidotti_local_2018} to induce sparsity.
+Gradient-based methods typically use the L1 norm of counterfactual and the input datapoint.
+Some of the methods change only a fixed number of features~\citep{white_measurable_2019,keane2020good}, change features iteratively~\citep{Grace:2019,Epistemic_and_Aleatoric_uncertainty, verma2021amortized, Gradual_Construction}, or flip the minimum possible split nodes in the decision tree~\citep{guidotti_local_2018} to induce sparsity.
 Some methods also induce sparsity post-hoc~\citep{medina_comparison-based_2018,mothilal_explaining_2020}.
-This is done by sorting the features in ascending order of relative change and greedily restoring their values to match the values in the input datapoint until the prediction for the CF is still different from the input datapoint.
+This is done by sorting the features in ascending order of relative change and greedily restoring their values to match the values in the input datapoint until the prediction for the CFE is still different from the input datapoint.

-Adherence to the data manifold has been addressed using several different approaches, like training VAEs on the data distribution~\citep{dhurandhar_explanations_2018,joshi_towards_2019,van_looveren_interpretable_2020,mahajan_preserving_2020}, constraining the distance of a counterfactual from the k nearest training datapoints~\citep{dandl_multi-objective_2020,Kanamori2020:DACE}, directly sampling points from the latent space of a VAE trained on the data, and then passing the points through the decoder~\citep{pawelczyk_learning_2020}, mapping back to the data domain~\cite{Grace:2019}, using a combination of existing datapoints~\citep{keane2020good}, or by simply not generating any new datapoint~\citep{poyiadzi_face_2020}.
+Adherence to the data manifold has been addressed using several different approaches, like training VAEs on the data distribution~\citep{dhurandhar_explanations_2018,joshi_towards_2019,van_looveren_interpretable_2020,mahajan_preserving_2020}, constraining the distance of a counterfactual from the $k$ nearest training datapoints~\citep{dandl_multi-objective_2020,Kanamori2020:DACE, prototype_based_cfe}, directly sampling points from the latent space of a VAE trained on the data, and then passing the points through the decoder~\citep{pawelczyk_learning_2020}, using an ensemble of model to capture the predictive entropy~\citep{Epistemic_and_Aleatoric_uncertainty}, using an Kernel Density Estimator (KDE) to estimate PDF of underlying data manifold \citep{coherent_CFEs}, using cycle consistency loss in GAN~\citep{conditional_gan_cfe_looveren}, mapping back to the data domain~\citep{Grace:2019}, using a combination of existing datapoints~\citep{keane2020good}, using Gaussian Mixture Models to approximate the probability of in-distributionness~\citep{efficient-contrastive}, or by using feature correlations~\citep{convex_optimization_cfe}, or by simply not generating any new datapoint~\citep{poyiadzi_face_2020}.

+The relation between different features is represented by a directed graph between them, which is termed as a causal graph~\citep{causality:Pearl}.
+Out of the papers that have addressed this concern, most require access to the complete causal graph~\citep{karimi_algorithmic_2020,karimi-imperfect:2020} (which is rarely available in the real world), while~\citet{mahajan_preserving_2020,verma2021amortized, gan_cfe_amortized,prototype_based_cfe} can work with partial causal graphs.